-The lands of the Humber Arboretum include forest, meadows, wetlands, ponds, and the Humber River itself.
+The lands of the Humber Arboretum include forests, meadows, wetlands, ponds, and the Humber River itself.
 Learn about the natural world you can discover without ever leaving the city.

 The City of Toronto is on the edge of the Carolinian Life Zone.
 Known for its variety of deciduous trees (and the variety of wildlife that comes with them), this bioregion stretches across much of the eastern United States, but only the very northern edge reaches into Canada.
 That means many of the plants and animals which can be seen in places like the Humber Arboretum won't be found naturally occurring anywhere else in the country.
 Because much of Canada's Carolinian region has already been developed, it's especially important to protect the natural areas we have left.